Natural light food photography is a fabulously rewarding genre for SO many reasons, that I really want you to try it yourself!

 Related: Natural light food photography

-Food photography suits both high and low key exposure styles.
-So, regardless of whether your personal preference is for light, bright and airy, or dark and moody, it will work and sing!
+Food photography suits both high and low key exposure styles, and mid toned images.
+So, regardless of whether your personal preference is for light, bright and airy, or dark and moody, or something in between, it will work and sing!

-For a light and airy look, use mostly light coloured props and background and set up in bright (bug diffused) light.
+For a light and airy look, use mostly light coloured props and background and set up in bright (big diffused) light.

 For a dark and dramatic look, use mostly deep-toned props and backdrop, and lower key light.